 Additionally, Fort Harrison has a dog park, nature center, picnic areas and a barn where visitors can go horseback riding.

-Pro Tip: Just like Eagle Creek Park, there is a fee to enter Fort Harrison State Park, which is charged per vehicle.
+Top Tip: There is a fee to enter Fort Harrison State Park, which is charged per vehicle.

 #45 Glenns Valley Nature Park